Ralph Pallen Coleman: Religious illustrations

 Ralph Pallen Coleman, a lifelong Presbyterian was an elder and trustee at Grace Presbyterian Church in Jenkintown, Pennsylvania.
 Religious images were always very powerful messages for him and he was able to integrate this passion into his professional career.
 His first commission as an illustrator was for a drawing at the request of the American Sunday School Union in 1914.
 Even during the Twenties and Thirties, when his output was primarily for the popular magazines, Coleman turned out a steady, if limited, stream of religious and Biblical paintings for Providence Lithograph Co. and various denominational publishing houses.
 But it was not until the 1940s when he was well into middle age, that Coleman embarked on a virtually new career — that of Biblical and religious artist, producing more than 400 religious paintings and murals.

 In his later years after 1942, Coleman was able to use his illustrating skills to present a realistic kaleidoscope of hundreds of Biblical illustrations, culminating in the most complete series of paintings on the life of Christ ever done by a contemporary artist.

 One of this most widely distributed works, "The Eternal Christ," was painted in 1942.
 The painting was reproduced and several million copies were distributed to both civilians and servicemen during World War II.
 With the advent of actual photography being able to be reproduced in the periodicals of the day, the "slick" magazine illustrator had to turn his talents primarily to paintings of a religious or Biblical nature.

-From his continued study of religious illustrations from the past, he was able to develop his own strong images of how Jesus might have looked.
-These are seen in Coleman's portrayals of the Savior, a portrayal that unites an essential spirituality with the warm humanity of a strong and vigorous young man.
-There is a remarkable consistency to Coleman's conception of Christ in the 17 paintings for Donald F. Irvin's "Life of Jesus" in 1951, the 57 paintings for "The Way, The Truth and The Life" and the 42 illustrations for Hurlbut's "Story of the Bible."
+Coleman’s interpretation of Jesus was influenced by Coleman’s studies on historical religious illustrations.
+His art style is known to always represent the subject as a young man, which was common in all his religious artworks.
+This can be seen from many of his major works like his 17 paintings for Life of Jesus by Donald F. Irvin, 57 paintings for The Way, The Truth and The Life, and 42 illustrations for Hurlbut’s Story of the Bible.

 In his later years, Mr. Coleman designed a series of stained glass windows on the life of Christ for Grace Presbyterian Church and lectured extensively in the Philadelphia area showing slides of his paintings.
 Coleman’s work can still be viewed in many Philadelphia area venues.
 His commissioned works set the tone for the Whitemarsh Park chapel.
 His work in stained glass adorns the Grace Presbyterian Church in Jenkintown, Pennsylvania.
 A collection of his later work and papers resides in the Special Collections Research Center at the Syracuse University.